BobTheBuilder02/Web-Design/README.md

 # Web-Design
-Various projects completed for Web Design course during the spring of 2016.
+Projects completed for Web Design course during the spring of 2016.